Title: Effects of carbonated liquid on swallowing dysfunction in dementia with Lewy bodies and Parkinson’s disease dementia

 “Carbonated liquid improved the severity of pharyngeal retention in six out of nine patients compared to thin or thickened liquid.
 One patient had worse retention with carbonated liquid compared to thin liquid.” p.1219

 Picking this apart: Did carbonated liquids actually reduce residue?
 How could we know for sure with NO blinding and reliability?
-Does a small point change in their scale even mean anything without these factors, especially with only 9 people?
-Even if I’m interested in knowing more, I’m going to choose my grain of salt wisely here.
+Does a small 1-point change in their scale even mean anything without these factors, especially with only 9 people?
+And what’s more likely on everyone’s minds: Will that even matter if there are no meaningful changes in penetration/aspiration?

-After taking a closer look (Table S1), only 6/10 subjects actually had reduced residue for carbonated vs. thick (this is what we are wanting to know more about) compared to 4/10 subjects for thick vs. thin.
-Which would mean 20% of the time, it could be possibly beneficial.
+After taking an even closer look (Table S1), only 6/10 subjects actually had reduced residue for carbonated vs. thick compared to 4/10 subjects for thick vs. thin.
+Which would mean 20% of the time, it could possibly be beneficial.
 In other words, out of every 5 patients you recommend carbonated liquids for, it might be beneficial for only 1 of them.

 “When comparing carbonated liquid to other consistencies, it should possibly be the last liquid to be administered in the study protocol, since carbonated liquid has been shown to have a positive effect on corticobulbar excitability, which could potentially influence the performance of subsequent swallows.”